brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

 curl '<baseurl>/<endpoint-path>/?api-key=<your-api-key>'
 ```

-While we suport both methods, **we recommend** attaching your API key to your request header because this is more secure.
+While we suport both methods, **we recommend** attaching your API key to your request header because doing so is more secure.

 ## 3. Resources <a name="resources"></a>